obianaghag/alx-low_level_programming/0x09-static_libraries/README.md

-This is the readme file for static library in C programming.
+This is the readme file for static library project